Strong, early monsoon season predicted for western Colorado

 Interestingly, the agency also has an opinion already about next winter, Renwick said, and skiers are going to like it.

-A prediction released June 4 indicates that last winter's La Niña system has dissipated and that temperatures in the Pacific Ocean, which tend to control those winter conditions, have returned to "near average."
-La Niña occurs when ocean temperatures cool and high pressure deflects storms north of Colorado, Renwick said.
+A prediction released Monday indicates that last winter's La Nina system has dissipated and that temperatures in the Pacific Ocean, which tend to control those winter conditions, have returned to "near average."
+La Nina occurs when ocean temperatures cool and high pressure deflects storms north of Colorado, Renwick said.

 Meanwhile, fire conditions in the Upper Roaring Fork Valley are not yet dry enough to merit restrictions, Parker Lathrop, Aspen Fire Protection District deputy chief, said Wednesday.

-"We're looking pretty good still," he said, noting that fire restrictions are already in place in Mesa and Garfield counties. "(Restrictions) are creeping up in elevation, but we're lucky because we kinda see it last."
+"We're looking pretty good still," he said, noting that fire restrictions are already in place in Mesa and Garfield counties. "(Restrictions) are creeping up in elevation, but we're lucky because we kind of see it last."

 Fuel moisture in the upper valley remains normal, Lathrop said.
 If conditions remain warm and dry, fire restrictions may begin to be imposed in another 10 days to two weeks, he said.
 Regional fire authorities conduct a weekly conference call to review conditions, Lathrop said.